Franciszka Urszula Radziwiłłowa: Drama

 A comparison of the plot of the play "It's God's predetermination" with different interpretations of the original story in the folklore shows the Belarusian or Ukrainian roots of the story.
-Meanwhile, the naive tale of F.U.
-Radziwill is filled with moralizing pathos.
+Meanwhile, the naive tale of Franciszka Urszula Radziwiłł is filled with moralizing pathos.
 The play becomes an illustration of one of the central motifs of Francesca’s plays: everything that happens in the world – the matter of God's predetermination.
 The main role in the play belongs not to the talking mirror, but to the cruel godless mother who loses her beauty when becomes a moral monster.

 The comedy "Love is a biased judge" recreates the story of the Trojan prince Paris from his birth to his arrival in Troy with the Helen.
 Greek myths about the Trojan War, since ancient times were very popular.
-However, despite the large number of predecessors who wrote about the Trojan myth, Princess Radziwill went her own way in creating a comedy.
+However, despite the large number of predecessors who wrote about the Trojan myth, Princess Radziwiłł went her own way in creating a comedy.
 The writer changes events, the story builds, and the names of the characters.
 In her play, she showed a new, 'aristocratic' understanding of the essence of the Trojan myth, new accents.
 She entirely exonerates Paris and Priam, while all previous literary-dramatic tradition considered them as negative characters departed from the will of the gods.

 Main character receives a fundamentally new interpretation: in the famous scene with the "Three Graces" Paris gives "the apple of discord" to Venus without hesitation (in contrast to the mythical hero).
 He believes that would have to be afraid of condemnation of the gods, if he gave the apple to acquire power or wisdom, but not for love.
 Travel of Paris to Greece also gets a new interpretation.
 According to the myth, the Trojan prince is going for the liberation of Priam’s sister Hesiona but with the hope to get Helena in Sparta.
 Radziwill’s Paris completely forgets about the gift of Venus: ashamed of his ignorance, he goes on a long journey to civilized countries to get an education.
 This plot has primarily a didactic purpose of teaching children, and in a broader sense reinterpretation of the myth can be seen as the result of the Enlightenment ideology, with its cult of science and education.